shreya478/Demo1/README.md

 # Demo1
-This is my 1st git repo
+This is my 1st git repository
+Author - Shreya